 Effective Date: May 12, 2005

-Expiration Date: May 12, 2015
+Expiration Date: May 12, 2025

-(2) Flight Readiness Review (FRR): The FRR is held to update the mission status, close out actions from the previously held LVRR and Customer MRR (or the SC-FRR), and certify the readiness to proceed with initiation of the launch countdown.
+(2) Flight Readiness Review (FRR): The FRR is held at the launch site between 3 to 12 days prior to launch, depending on the requirements of th elaunch flow, to update the mission status, close out actions from the previously held LVRR and customer MRR (or the SC-FRR), and certify the readiness to proceed with initiation of the final launch preparation activities.
 The FRR is chaired by the NASA Launch Manager (NLM) and is held approximately 3 days before launch at the launch site.

-(3) Launch Readiness Review (LRR): The LRR is held to update the mission status, close out actions from the previously held FRR, authorize approval to proceed into launch countdown, and sign the Certification of Flight Readiness(COFR).
-The LRR is held at the launch site no later than 1 day before launch.
-The LRR is chaired by the SOMD Assistant Associate Administrator (AAA) for Launch Services or may be delegated to the LSP Manager, as appropriate.
-The COFR is signed at the conclusion of the LRR.
+(3) Launch Readiness Review (LRR): The LRR is held at the launch site no later than 1 day prior to launch, to update the mission status, close out actions from the previously held FRR, and authorize approval to proceed into launch countdown.
+The Certificate of Flight Readiness(CoFR) is signed at the conclusion of LRR

 c.
-The LSP and project offices may conduct other reviews as appropriate and necessary in preparation for launch.
+The LSP and spacecraft project offices may conduct other reviews as appropriate and necessary in preparation for launch.
 These may include, but are not limited to, Mission Requirements Reviews, Critical Design Reviews, Design Certification Reviews, Preship Reviews, Ground Operations Reviews, Project Manager's Reviews, and other appropriate safety reviews.

 d.
 The mission spacecraft will typically undergo a parallel prelaunch review process that includes the spacecraft and ground system elements as well as status of the launch service.
 The Spacecraft MRR (or SC-FRR) is typically held after the LVRR.

-42 U.S.C.
-2473(c)(1), Section 203(c)(1) of the National Aeronautics and Space Act of 1958, as amended.
+The National Aeronautics and Space Act of 1958, 51 U.S.C. § 20113(a), as amended.

 a.
 NPR 7120.5 "NASA Space Flight Program and Project Management Requirements."

-(1) Coordinating participation of the spacecraft customer, LSP and contractors, range safety, weather, tracking and data, Safey & Mission Assurance, public affairs representatives, and other organizations within NASA, as appropriate, at the FRR and LRR.
+(2) Coordinate participation of the spacecraft customer, LSP, LSP ITAs, launch service contractor representatives, range safety, weather, tracking and data, public affairs representatives, and other organizations within NASA, as appropriate, at the FRR and the LRR.

 a.
 A record of all LSP prelaunch reviews, action items disposition, and the original COFR will be maintained by the LSP.